LeratLy/bs_gen_models/README.md

 The implementations are based on https://github.com/takimailto/BerDiff and https://github.com/phizaz/diffae.
 The models work on 3D binary segmentations masks and can be used to generate new data and explor data structure.

+Model structure and code will be adapted for a broader usage.

 ## Visuals
 Visuals with generated examples based on an open dataset will come soon.